Efforts being taken to start international flight services from Srinagar: Civil aviation minister | Business

 The minister said a new cargo terminal at the Srinagar airport, constructed at a cost of Rs 15 crore, will be made functional on October 1.

-''It will be a boost for the tourism and development of Jammu and Kashmir as more flights will translate into more connectivity and more tourists, '' he said.
-Scindia said the lieutenant governor has also assured to transfer 122 acres of land needed for expansion of the Jammu airport to the Airport Authority of India by October 10.
+''It will be a boost for tourism and development of Jammu and Kashmir as more flights will translate into more connectivity and more tourists,'' he said.
+Scindia said the Lieutenant Governor has also assured to transfer 122 acres of land needed for expansion of the Jammu airport to the Airport Authority of India (AAI) by October 10.

 On surging air ticket prices during the winter season, Scindia said he will have the alleged cartelisation investigated.